pinpox/lollypops/README.md

 be missing still on the first deployment.
 To fix this, either add it to your
 $PATH on the remote side or do your first deployment with `lollypops.deployment.local-evaluation` set to `true`.

+**Note:** If your flake includes remote Git repositories in its inputs, `git` is required to be installed on the remote host.

 ### Secrets